 There is this conventional wisdom that says if you use the words “Fight” or “Fighting” on your marketing material, that you will lose 90 percent of your female clients and a percentage of your male clients.
 Bring out the word “Sparring” and you lose even more people.
-Most people either do not like the idea of fighting or sparring, or they find it intimidating and scary.
-Knowing this, why do I say that our approach to Krav Maga is a fighter's approach?
+Most people do not like the idea of fighting or sparring, or they find it intimidating and scary.

-Something that is missing from many “self-defense” schools, is training to actually fight.
-There tends to be lots of situational training (ie: here is the technique to get out of a headlock, here is how you deal with a knife attack, etc.) but it tends to stop there.
-This is fun and necessary material to work on, but is it enough?
+Something that is missing from many “self-defense” schools is training to actually fight.
+There is lots of situational training (ie: here is the technique to get out of a headlock, here is how you deal with a knife attack, etc.) but it tends to stop there.
+This is the fun, cool, and necessary stuff to work on, but is it enough?

 A violent attack is exactly that, Violent!
-I tell my students, if you are in a fist fight, you are going to be punched.
-If you are in a knife fight, you’re gonna be cut.
+I tell my students if you are in a knife fight, you’re gonna be cut.
 If you are in a gunfight, you’re probably gonna be shot.
+If you are in a fist fight, you ARE going to be punched.
 That is one of the ugly realities of self-defense.
 It is rare to get out of any fight unscathed.
-Accepting this truth, you can better train to handle and survive an attack.
-Once you have learned that, you can train to excel and minimize your own damage.

 Professional fighters train to be faster and stronger.
 They train to have better timing and reaction time.
-They are disciplined, and work hard to develop the necessary skills to win a fight.
-This includes being able to handle the stress and pain of a fight.
+They train to handle the stress and pain of a fight.

 ProTip: Train like a fighter

-A fighter's approach shouldn’t scare us.
-If we are true to our goal of self-defense then we have to embrace the reality that we are training to not only survive but to excel in a very violent fight.
+A fighter’s approach shouldn’t scare us.
+If we are true to our goal of self-defense then we have to embrace the reality that we are training for a fight, a very violent fight.

 Train Hard and Be Safe.